alexandreborges/malwoverview/README.md

 			+ 4: Gets the most recent list of threats.
 To this option, the -I argument must be "list" (lowercase and without double quotes);
 			+ 5: Retrives threats related to a provided domain;
-			+ 6. Retrieves a list of samples related to the given IP address;
+			+ 6: Retrieves a list of samples related to the given IP address;
-			+ 7. Retrives a list of sample related to the given e-mail address;
+			+ 7: Retrives a list of sample related to the given e-mail address;
-			+ 8. Retrieves a list of samples related to the given filename;
+			+ 8: Retrieves a list of samples related to the given filename;
-			+ 9. Retrieves a list of samples related to a given URL;
+			+ 9: Retrieves a list of samples related to a given URL;
-			+ 10. Retrieves information about a specified IOC;
+			+ 10: Retrieves information about a specified IOC;
-			+ 11. List a list of IOCs.
+			+ 11: List a list of IOCs.
 Note: you must pass "list" (without double quotes) as argument to -I;
-			+ 12. Check for a given keyword in the reputation database;
+			+ 12: Check for a given keyword in the reputation database;
-			+ 13. List artifacts in the reputation dabatabse.
+			+ 13: List artifacts in the reputation dabatabse.
 Note: you must pass "list" (without double quotes) as argument to -I.

 	-I INQUEST_ARG, --inquestarg INQUEST_ARG

 		  + Provides argument to INQUEST -i option.

+  -vx VXOPTION, --vx VXOPTION

+      + 1: Gets basic metadata for a given SHA256 hash;
+      + 2: Downloads sample given a SHA256 provided in the -VX argument.

+  -VX VXARG, --VX VXARG

+      + Provides argument to the -vx option from VirusExchange.

+  -O OUTPUTDIR, --output-dir OUTPUTDIR

+      + Set output directory for all sample downloads.

+  -ip IP, --ip IP

+    + Get IP information from various sources.
+The possible values are:
+      + 1: Get details for an IP address provided with -IP from IPInfo;
+      + 2: Get details for an IP address provided with -IP from BGPView;
+      + 3: Get details for an IP address provided with -IP from all available intel services (VirusTotal/Alienvault).

+  -IP IPARG, --iparg IPARG

+      + Provides argument for IP lookup operations specified by the -ip option.

 ## EXAMPLES